 - UCC: Commerce (CK201)

 Great progression opportunities to other Higher Education colleges.
-Special arrangements in place with MTU Cork (CCPS), MTU Kerry and Waterford IT for preferential entry for Morrison’s Island Campus students.
-Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
-See Progressions for details.
+Special arrangements in place with MTU Cork (CCPS), MTU Kerry and SETU (Waterford & Carlow) for preferential entry for students of Morrison’s Island locations.
+Go to our progressions database for exact requirements on progressions for this course.

 Any business office environment.
-Past students have been employed in numerous administrative positions such as Retail Solutions, accountants, medical practices, solicitors, auctioneers etc.
+Past students have been employed in numerous administrative positions such as Apple Computers, UCC, Cork City Council, Cork County Council and many other businesses.